opentok/accelerator-core-js/js/README.md

     'endScreenShare',
 ];
 ```
 will always include the current `publishers`, `subscribers`, and a `meta` object which provides a count of the current `publishers` and `subscribers`, making it easy to keep your UI in sync.
+If subscribing to a new stream, the `subscriber` object will be included as well.

 ```javascript
   meta: {